 Apply to be a tour leader

-If you love being around people than working on a cruise ship could be for you.
-There are literally thousands of employees on a cruise ship, many who work behind the scenes.
+If you love being around people then working on a cruise ship could be for you.
+There are literally thousands of employees on a cruise ship, many of who work behind the scenes.
 You’ll spend days out at sea heading to desirable ports all around the world.

 I like to think of working on a cruise ship like working at a floating Disney Land.
 It’s a resort on the water.
 You’ll find entertainers, cleaners, retail, childcare workers, hospitality staff of all descriptions as well as crew specific to the running needs of a vessel.

 You can expect to earn around $1500/month depending on the position with living expenses paid for.
 There will be crew leisure areas which include bars, gyms and places to get some sun.
 You will be expected to work split shifts and it’s not guaranteed you will be able to get off when in port.

 Like tour leading, there are many cruise ship companies that appeal to a variety of demographics and markets.
 Cruises range from river cruising, island hopping in the Caribbean to world voyages into the Arctic Circle.